trailofbits/circomspect/README.md

 ![VSCode example image](https://github.com/trailofbits/circomspect/raw/main/doc/vscode.png)

-Circomspect supports the same curves that Circom does: BN128, BLS12-381, and Ed448-Goldilocks.
+Circomspect supports the same curves that Circom does: BN128, BLS12-381, and Goldilocks.
 If you are using a different curve than the default (BN128) you can set the curve using the command line option `--curve`.

 ## Analysis Passes